aj-stein-nist/nmetaschema/docs/DESIGN.md

 - In `metaschema-java`, the Java binding and code generator were written in the same package simultaneously, and were split out later.
 - The Java implementation heavily utilizes annotations to allow making Java classes the primary definition of Metaschema in classes (without XML definitions).
-  - The downside of consuming this (not implementing) for the `metaschema-java` implementation is that these class-based implementations can be less featureful than the official Metaschema XML language (some things like `flag`s are implemented out in the `metaschema-java` implementation).
+  - The downside of consuming this (not implementing) for the `metaschema-java` implementation is that these class-based implementations can have less features than the official Metaschema XML language (some things like `flag`s are implemented out in the `metaschema-java` implementation).
   - The other downside of this approach (in the current `metaschema-java` implementation) ignores the top-level metadata (`remarks` in the top-level; `metaschema-version`, et cetera).
 - Make heavy use of lazy evaluation, such as:
   -  When definitions are detected, models are not instantiated until they are used upon use